You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Clinical Trials

-Lurbinectedin has been tested in various clinical trials, with promising results.
-In a phase I trial, lurbinectedin demonstrated significant anti-tumor activity in patients with relapsed or refractory small cell lung cancer (SCLC).
-Another phase II trial showed that lurbinectedin improved overall survival in patients with advanced breast cancer.
+Lurbinectedin has been evaluated in various clinical trials, with promising results in treating different types of cancer.
+In a phase I clinical trial, lurbinectedin demonstrated significant antitumor activity in patients with relapsed or refractory small cell lung cancer (SCLC) and ovarian cancer.
+The trial showed that lurbinectedin was well-tolerated and had a manageable safety profile.

 Is Lurbinectedin Recommended for All Cancers?